omar-polo/gemtext/README.md

 This library uses a "hiccup"-like notation, where a parsed document is represented as a sequence of vector in the form `[tag body]` or `[tag attr body]`.
-Unlike the usual hiccup, `attr` is always a string and not a map, since text/gemini doesn't have the concept of "attributes".
+Unlike the usual hiccup, `attr` is always a string and not a map, since text/gemini doesn't have the concept of "attributes."
-Every vector represents one line of the original input, except for the `:pre` which has a body the whole preformatted block.
+Every vector represents one line of the original input, except for the `:pre` which has as body the whole preformatted block.

 The supported tags are: